Best way to Travel with CPAP: Tales from Europe!

 Ok, so here’s what I recommend…

-If you currently have a bedside CPAP machine then you are going to have to think about what is involved in your travel plans and if you intend to make similar travel plans in the future.
+If you currently have a bedside CPAP machine, you will need to consider what is involved in your travel plans and whether you intend to make similar travel plans in the future.

-For me, I learned the hard way.
-I took my bedside ResMed 10 with me which I could not use on the flight and then I could not use it at some of the hotels because the bed was nowhere near a power outlet!
+I learned the hard way.
+I took my bedside ResMed 10 with me, which I could not use on the flight.
+Then, I could not use it at some of the hotels because the bed was nowhere near a power outlet!
 Plus, it was bulky to carry around.

-So for my last trip, I bought a ResMed AirMini AutoSet Travel CPAP complete with an external battery and a fancy carrying case, as shown above.
+For my last trip, I bought a ResMed AirMini AutoSet Travel CPAP, complete with an external battery and a fancy carrying case, as shown above.

-But if you are traveling to one hotel and you don’t intend to go camping then I recommend you take your trusty bedside CPAP machine together with a long extension power cord.
-Be careful you don’t trip on it!!
+But if you are traveling to one hotel and you don’t intend to go camping, then I recommend you take your trusty bedside CPAP machine and a long extension power cord.
+Be careful; don’t trip on it!!

-Finally, if you don’t have a CPAP machine yet and you need to purchase one and you’re wondering if you should get a travel one for all your needs, then I recommend you don’t.
+Finally, if you need to purchase a CPAP machine and are wondering if you should get a travel one for all your needs, I recommend you don’t.
 Get both.

-The reason is that the Travel CPAP machines do not contain a water tank and instead incorporate a mini-humidifier filter that makes use of your breath to humidify the air.
+The reason is that the Travel CPAP machines do not contain a water tank but instead incorporate a mini-humidifier filter that uses your breath to humidify the air.

-For long-term use, travel CPAP machines are noisier and do not give you the quality of therapy that bedside machines do.
+Travel CPAP machines are noisier for long-term use and do not give you the quality of therapy that bedside machines do.

 Pack Smart: Make a CPAP Travel Checklist

-The good news is that I have a CPAP travel checklist that can save you from last-minute panic.
+The good news is that I have a CPAP travel checklist to save you from last-minute panic.
 Here’s what you’ll want to include:

-• Power Cord and Plug Adapter: Make sure you have the cord, and if you’re traveling internationally, check whether you need an adapter for different outlets.
-Also, take an extension if you can find one that is not bulky for times when there is no plug by your bed or if you find that your battery is flat.
+- Power Cord and Plug Adapter: Make sure you have the cord, and if you’re traveling internationally, check whether you need an adapter for different outlets.
+Also, take an extension if you can find one that is not bulky for times when there is no plug by your bed or if your battery is flat.

-• Mask and Headgear: Pack your mask, along with any extra parts in case something gets lost or breaks.
+- Mask and Headgear: Pack your mask and any extra parts in case something gets lost or breaks.

-• Humidifier Chamber (if applicable): If you use a CPAP humidifier, make sure to bring the water chamber along with distilled water, if possible.
+- Humidifier Chamber (if applicable): If you use a CPAP humidifier, bring the water chamber and distilled water, if possible.

-• Battery Pack: A battery is worth the extra investment.
-I have found that a battery will last 2 nights and sometimes 3.
+- Battery Pack: A battery is worth the extra investment.
+I have found that a battery lasts two nights and sometimes three.

-• International Travel: (if applicable) The USA and Canada use 110V.
+- International Travel: (if applicable) The USA and Canada use 110V.
 Most of the rest of the world uses 220/240V.
-You need to check if your machine is capable of switching between the two.
+You need to check if your machine can switch between the two.
 Otherwise, you may need to take a transformer.

-Being prepared means fewer headaches (literally) on the road and peace of mind knowing you’ve got your CPAP essentials with you.
+Being prepared means fewer headaches (literally) on the road and peace of mind knowing you have your CPAP essentials.

-I’ve already mentioned it and I’ve posted a nice pic of me carrying my travel CPAP in its case, but it’s worth mentioning again, that compact, portable CPAP machines like the ResMed AirMini are perfect for trips since they’re lightweight and easy to carry.
+I’ve already mentioned it and posted a nice pic of me carrying my travel CPAP in its case.
+Still, it’s worth mentioning again that compact, portable CPAP machines like the ResMed AirMini are perfect for trips since they’re lightweight and easy to carry.

-If you travel a lot, investing in a travel CPAP will make life much easier.
+Investing in a travel CPAP will make life much easier if you travel a lot.
 Even if you don’t have a travel-specific machine, most standard CPAP machines are FAA-approved, meaning they’re safe to use on flights.

 Air Travel: Navigating the Airport with CPAP